Bike to SJSU

 Bicycle Parking On Campus

 For additional security, you can park your bike at any of the six on campus Bicycle Enclosures managed by AS Transportation Solutions.
-There are Bike lockers within the enclosures that are also available to rent.
 Bike parking is for daily use.
-Over night parking or long term storage is not reccommended.
+Over night parking or long term storage is not permitted.
 Visit our bicycle enclosure page for information on how to get an access key.